delphix/dct-toolkit-scripts/README.md

 ## Directory
-- [examples] - The originally validated Shell files that have been confirmed to work.
+- [examples](examples) - The originally validated Shell files that have been confirmed to work.
-- [examples_txt_files] - The originaly validated script files that have been converted to `.txt` so the Microsoft Copilot Agent can interpret them.
+- [examples_txt_files](examples_txt_files) - The originaly validated script files that have been converted to `.txt` so the Microsoft Copilot Agent can interpret them.
 Note: The Agent can only read .md and .txt files.
-- [process_files.sh] - Simple script to iterate through all files in the `examples` folder, append `.txt`, and copy them into the `examples_txt_files` folder.
+- [process_files.sh](process_files.sh) - Simple script to iterate through all files in the `examples` folder, append `.txt`, and copy them into the `examples_txt_files` folder.
+This is not a DCT Toolkit script.
     - Sample Runtime: `./process_file.sh ./examples`